phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 [_fragmentation_]: https://en.wikipedia.org/wiki/Fragmentation_(computing)
 [false sharing]: http://mechanical-sympathy.blogspot.de/2011/07/false-sharing.html

 These requirements can make good allocators very complex.
 For example, [jemalloc] has over 30.000 lines of code.
-This complexity often undesired in kernel code where a single bug can lead to severe security vulnerabilities.
+This complexity is often undesired in kernel code where a single bug can lead to severe security vulnerabilities.
 Fortunately, the allocation patterns of kernel code are often much simpler compared to userspace code, so that relatively simple allocator designs often suffice.

 [jemalloc]: http://jemalloc.net/